-The budget includes seven full-time and four part-time permanent staff, as well as two part-time seasonal conservation interns.
+The current year's budget includes seven full-time and four part-time permanent staff, as well as three part-time seasonal conservation interns.
 Our staffing levels will remain essentially the same for FY 2018-2019.
 Although we decreased our part-time seasonal conservation interns from three to two, the effect was insignificant on FTE count.

-The majority of the District's employees (Senior Conservationist, Urban Conservationist, Invasive Species Coordinator, Rural Conservationist, Forestry Conservationist, Conservationist and Education Coordinator, Seasonal Conservation Technician, and Field/GIS Interns) are engaged in providing conservation services to the public as outlined in Section 2.
-The seasonal conservation interns assist staff with planting and weed eradication work in the spring and fall and with GIS (Geographic Information System) data, database management and technical analyses during the summer.
+The majority of the District's employees (Senior Conservationist, Urban Conservationist, Invasive Species Coordinator, Rural Conservationist, Forestry Conservationist, Conservation Technician and Education Coordinator, Seasonal Conservation Technician, and Seasonal Interns) are engaged in providing conservation services to the public as outlined in Section 2.
+The seasonal conservation interns assist staff with planting and weed eradication work in the spring and fall and with GIS data, database management and technical analyses during the summer.